-TUFA’s current Collective Agreement expires 30 June 2019, but preparations for the next round of negotiations will begin well in advance of that date.
+TUFA’s current Collective Agreement expires 30 June 2019, but preparations for the next round of negotiations have begun well in advance of this date.

 How does TUFA bargaining work?